kimberashman/fetal-health/README.md

 ==============================

 Classify fetal health in order to prevent child and maternal mortality.
+See report for more information and full write-up.

 #### References:
 Ayres de Campos et al. (2000) SisPorto 2.0 A Program for Automated Analysis of Cardiotocograms.
 J Matern Fetal Med 5:311-318 (link)